lukebelieves/lukebelieves.github.io/about.md

 At CASIA, I work with [Prof. Daniel Dajun Zeng](http://www.u.arizona.edu/~zeng/).
 My research focuses on Social Influence Analysis and Causal Inference in social media.
 In addition, I also work on applications in Smart Health.
 Generally speaking, by investigating multiple datasets, I want to answer 1) *how people influence each other* and 2) *how to promote desirable behaviors (i.e., quitting smoking) in crowd*.

 Previously, I was an undergraduate from College of Computer Science, Sichuan University.
 There, I worked with [Prof. Yi Zhang](http://www.machineilab.org/users/zhangyi/) and [Prof. Jiancheng Lv](http://www.machineilab.org/users/lvjiancheng/) at Machine Intelligence Laboratory.
+We conducted an interesting Voice Conversion project.

 I love reading, mostly literatures.
 I think Haruki Murakami is a fascinating writer.
 Regarding to movies, my favorite one is *Eat Drink Man Woman* (a.k.a., "Yin shi nan nu") directed by Ang Lee.
 Speaking of music, I like the cello : )